zbo14/diy-vpn/README.md

 If clients will be using `client.conf`, you'll need to replace `<my-server>` (L42) with the hostname or address of your VPN server.
 You can modify other configuration options in `client.conf` and `server.conf` if you feel so inclined.

 ### Add a client
-To generate credentials for a client, `cd` into the project directory on the host and run the following commands:
+To generate credentials for a client, `cd` into the project directory on the host and run the following command:

 ```
-$ chmod u+x new-client.sh
-$ ./new-client <username>
+$ sudo bash add-client.sh <username>
 ```

-**Note:** you only have to `chmod` once.

-This constructs a directory with `client.conf`, the CA certificate, a private key and certificate for the client.
+This creates a directory with `client.conf`, the CA certificate, a private key and certificate for the client.
 Then it zips and encrypts the directory with a password you provide.

-The client will need to get the encrypted zip file `<username>.zip`.
+The client will need to get the encrypted zip file `clients/<username>.zip`.
 If you have SSH access to the VPN host, `sftp` should work.

 Once the file's on the client device, run the following commands: